-The epic seven-days-a-week sagas begin with “Han Solo at Stars’ End,” based on novel by Brian Daley, adapted by Archie Goodwin and Alfredo Alcala, followed by seven complete adventures by the storied team of Archie Goodwin and artist Al Williamson.
+The epic seven-days-a-week sagas begin with “Han Solo at Stars’ End,” based on the novel by Brian Daley, adapted by Archie Goodwin and Alfredo Alcala, followed by seven complete adventures by the storied team of Archie Goodwin and artist Al Williamson.
 The pair had previously worked together on Creepy, Eerie, and Blazing Combat comics magazines, the Flash Gordon comic book, and thirteen years on the Secret Agent Corrigan newspaper strip.
 They seamlessly shifted gears to take over, at George Lucas’s request, the Star Wars newspaper strip.
-Included are all strips from October 6, 1980 to July 25, 1982.
+Included are all strips from October 6, 1980, to July 25, 1982.

 Al Williamson on early 1980s Star Wars?
 Absolutely!